MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## get_user_channel()
 Function to get what event channel a user is connected to.
 Returns -1 if not connected to any channel.
 Note that we use `user::` as prefix when we refer to event users.
-Also note that we don't have to specify an object to determine what channel the user is connected to. if you're not sure, use `Event::get_user_channel`.
+Also, note that we don't have to specify an object to determine what channel the user is connected to. if you're not sure, use `Event::get_user_channel`.
 An event generator can have multiple event users, but an event user can only have one event generator.

 ### Usage